-Eating more berries may reduce cognitive decline in the elderlyApril 26th, 2012 in Neuroscience /
+Eating more berries may reduce cognitive decline in the elderlyApril 26, 2012 in Medicine & Health / Neuroscience

 Blueberries and strawberries, which are high in flavonoids, appear to reduce cognitive decline in older adults according to a new study published today in Annals of Neurology, a journal of the American Neurological Association and Child Neurology Society.
 The study results suggest that cognitive aging could be delayed by up to 2.5 years in elderly who consume greater amounts of the flavonoid-rich berries.